 Intelligent Document Processing

 Organizations are drowning in a sea of documents, including invoices, forms, contracts, and more.
-For decades, Optical Character Recognition has been the go-to technology for converting these physical or scanned documents into digital text.
+For decades, Optical Character Recognition has been the go-to technology for converting these physical or scanned documents into digital text, and for good reason.
 But what happens after the text is recognized?
-This is where Intelligent Document Processing shines, taking data extraction to a whole new level.
+What are the consequences of OCR not being able to “understand” text?
+Intelligent Document Processing takes data extraction to a whole new level.

 What is Intelligent Document Processing?